-The Company's strategy is to develop a global distribution network for the female condom by entering into partnership arrangements with financially secure companies with appropriate marketing expertise.
+The Company has developed a global distribution network for the female condom by entering into partnership arrangements with financially secure companies with appropriate marketing expertise.
 This strategy has resulted in numerous in-country distributions in the public sector, particularly in Africa, Latin America and India.
 The Company has also entered into several agreements for the commercialization of the female condom in consumer sector markets around the world.
 However, the Company is dependent on country governments and global donors, as well as U.S. municipal and state public health departments to continue AIDS/HIV/STD prevention programs that include female condoms as a component of such programs.
-The Company's commercial market penetration is dependent on its ability to identify appropriate business partners who will effectively market and distribute the female condom or failure of country governments to establish and sustain HIV/AIDS prevention programs which include distribution of female condoms, the Company's inability to secure additional agreements with global AIDS prevention organizations, or the Company's inability to secure agreements in new markets, either in the public or private sectors, could adversely affect the Company's financial condition and results of operations.
+The Company's commercial market penetration is dependent on its ability to identify appropriate business partners who will effectively market and distribute the female condom within its contractual territory.
+Failure by the Company's partners to successfully market and distribute the female condom or failure of country governments to establish and sustain HIV/AIDS prevention programs which include distribution of female condoms, the Company's inability to secure additional agreements with global AIDS prevention organizations, or the Company's inability to secure agreements in new markets, either in the public or private sectors, could adversely affect the Company's financial condition and results of operations.